-^{37 162} FERC ¶ 61,295 (2018), reh'g denied, 170 FERC ¶ 61,259 (2020).
+40 162 FERC ¶ 61,295 (2018), reh'g denied, 170 FERC ¶ 61,259 (2020).

-- The MMU recommends that the \$12.00 margin adder be eliminated from the definition of the cost based regulation offer because it is a markup and not a cost.
+- The MMU recommends that the lost opportunity cost calculation used in the regulation market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
 (Priority: Medium.
+First reported 2010.
+Status: Not adopted.
+FERC rejected.) - The MMU recommends that the \$12.00 margin adder be eliminated from the definition of the cost based regulation offer because it is a markup and not a cost.
+(Priority: Medium.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends that the ramp rate limited desired MW output be used in the regulation uplift calculation, to reflect the physical limits of the unit's ability to ramp and to eliminate overpayment for opportunity costs when the payment uses an unachievable MW.
 (Priority: Medium.
 First reported 2022.
 Status: Not adopted.) - The MMU recommends enhanced documentation of the implementation of the regulation market design.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.
-FERC rejected.39) - The MMU recommends that PJM be required to save data elements necessary for verifying the performance of the regulation market.
+FERC rejected.) - The MMU recommends that PJM be required to save data elements necessary for verifying the performance of the regulation market.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that all data necessary to perform the regulation market three pivotal supplier test be saved by PJM so that the test can be replicated.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that all data necessary to perform the generator primary frequency response evaluation be saved by PJM so that the test can be replicated.
-(Priority: Medium.
-First reported 2023.
 Status: Not adopted.) - The MMU recommends that the total regulation (TReg) signal sent on a fleet wide basis be eliminated and replaced with individual regulation signals for each unit.
 (Priority: Low.
 First reported 2019.
-Status: Not adopted.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the regulation market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
-(Priority: Medium.
-First reported 2016.
-Status: Not adopted.
-FERC rejected.40)
+Status: Not adopted.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the regulation market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign